Updated: 5 days ago

 Exam season has arrived and many students at WKMT are busy with their instrumental exams.
 One of the most worrying tasks is the sight-reading, especially for children as they are in the process of learning musical notation.

-During my teaching experience, I decided to write few tips to help my pupils improving this important skill.
-Apologise for the very simple style of writing but it is meant to be directly addressed to children approaching their Grade 1.
+During my teaching experience, I decided to write a few tips to help my pupils in improving this important skill.
+Apologise for the very simple style of writing but it is meant to be directly addressed to students approaching their Grade 1.

-The sight reading has not to be perfect.
-The most important things are: rhythm, keeping the musical flow, trying to get the mood of the piece of music and don't worry if you do few mistakes on notes.
+The sight-reading has not to be perfect.
+The most important things are rhythm, keeping the musical flow, trying to get the mood of the piece of music and don't worry if you do few mistakes on notes.
 You have up to half a minute to look through the music before the actual test so, try to get the most out of it.
 That is what you have to do in 30 sec:

 Look at the first note you are starting with your right and left hand and carefully position your hands on the keyboard.
 Then, DON'T MOVE.
-In grade 1-2, pieces for sight reading keep the 5 fingers position;
+In grade 1-2, pieces for sight-reading keep the 5 fingers position.

-Look at the key signature and if you find any flats or sharps, position your finger/s on the appropriate black key so, that you are sure you are not missing them;
+Look at the key signature and if you find any flats or sharps, position your finger/s on the appropriate black key so, that you are sure you are not missing them.

-Look through the parts that you think are more difficult and play them first ( many quavers, notes with the left hand on the bass clef, particular rhythm... );
+Look through the parts that you think are more difficult and play them first ( many quavers, notes with the left hand on the bass clef, particular rhythm... ).

 Look at the tempo Andante, Allegro, Scherzando, Dancing, Sadly (they give you the mood, it is very important that you try to adhere to the character of the piece and you'll have a good mark if you do this even if you are not playing all the notes right!).